All Episodes

 So what we've done, we have done an honest abridged version of last night's class warfare rally on the House floor.

-Uh two and a half-minute uh abridged version of last night's Occupy Wall Street rally, hosted by the president of the United States.
+Two and a half minute abridged version of last night's Occupy Wall Street rally hosted by the President of the United States.

-I mentioned Mitch Daniels early, uh earlier, and let's let's listen to some Mitch Daniels sound bites.
+I mentioned Mitch Daniels earlier, and let's listen to some Mitch Daniels soundbites.

-This has created uh you can't, you cannot imagine what's going on in the Republican establishment since last night into uh this morning and up to the present.
+This has created, oh, you can't, you cannot imagine what's going on in the Republican establishment since last night into this morning and up to the present.

-There is uh don't quite know how to discret, not quite buyer's remorse.
+There is, don't quite know how to describe it, not quite buyer's remorse.

-There's just a what if, oh, if only, and then how can we maneuver things to get rid of these guys that are currently running and get this guy to say yes.
+And then how can we maneuver things to get rid of these guys that are currently running and get this guy to say yes?

-There is uh such a mixture of disappointment yet anticipation and excitement about what could have been.
+There is such a mixture of disappointment, yet anticipation and excitement about what could have been.

 I'm talking about the Republican establishment doesn't look at Daniels as a conservative.